 The Practical Life area develops the child’s sense of order, concentration, coordination and independence.
 For young children, the mastery of every day tasks is an important step toward building self-confidence.
 Simple tasks are essential for young hands to accomplish, and these tasks teach children to concentrate and refine their skills.
-Students grow to care for themselves, as well as others, by learning the importance of completing a task, cleaning up, and returning materials to the appropriate place, ready for the next person to use.
+Students grow to care for themselves, as well as others, by learning the importance of organizing, completing a task, and returning materials to the appropriate place, ready for the next person to use.

 Dr. Montessori credited the sensorial equipment for helping the child explore his/her environment and for developing the mathematical mind – providing the structures necessary for the order, sequencing and precision of mathematics.
 Montessori materials in our classrooms help children isolate the use of each sense, and in doing so, enhance its development.
 Children experience similarities and differences and learn to classify and grade these experiences.